TULiberalArts/Psychology/pages/next-stops.md

 ## Notable Alumni

 So many of our distinguished alumni have gone on to great accomplishments.
-The stories below featture some of our outstanding alumni that have risen to levels of professional acclaim and successes!
+The stories below feature some of our outstanding alumni that have risen to levels of professional acclaim and successes!

 **_Alumni Spotlight_**